ryuran/talks/src/decks/crypto-for-devs/sections/en/04-oneway.md

 ???

 We need what we call _salting_.
 We add to the hashing function a _salt_, a little element, unique and randomly generated.
 It adds noise to the hashing result.
 It's an entropic factor that ensures your result, for a given password, never be the same.
-It deprecated rainbow tables, because the checksum won't match any plain password.
+It deprecates rainbow tables, because the checksum won't match any plain password.
 It also avoids the common factor, which deprecates analysis.
-BEcasue even when users pick up the same password, their cheksums are differents.
+Even when users pick up the same password, their cheksums are differents.
 It implies that a _salt_ must be unique per password.

 ===